EzioTheDeadPoet/SME-FT-/README.md

 ## 2. INSTALLATION

 0. First for Skyrim itself follow this [Guide](https://www.reddit.com/r/skyrimmods/wiki/begin2) Starting with the Foreword and ending with the end of the Install Location section.(If you want to be prepared to add mods yourself I highly recommend reading the whole thing.)
-1. Install the list with the install from file using the latest [Wabbajack](https://www.wabbajack.org) version.
+1. Install this list by browsing the latest [Wabbajack](https://www.wabbajack.org) version with `Show Utility Lists` enabled and the game set to `Skyrim Special Edition`.
 2. Go to your Skyrim Special Edition root directory.
-This is the same folder where SkyrimSE.exe is, depending on where you installed it following step **0.** (~~usually \"C:\Program Files (x86)\Steam\steamapps\common\Skyrim Special Edition\\"~~
+This is the same folder where SkyrimSE.exe is, depending on where you installed it following step **0.**
 If you didn't follow the Guide which I highly advise against.)
 In there rename the `binkw64.dll` to `binkw64_.dll`.
 3. Open the Install Folder (MO2 folder), there navigate to Game Folder Files.
-4. Now put the Content of "Game Folder Files" into your Games installation folder.
+4. Now put the Content of `Game Folder Files` into your Games installation folder.
-5. Locate the BethINI.exe in "...\\(name of the MO 2 folder)\tools\BethINI (ONLY LAUNCH WITH MO AND THE GAME CLOSED)" and run it with the game and MO2 closed.
+5. Locate the `BethINI.exe` in `...\\(name of the MO 2 folder(the installation path you choose for the modlist))\tools\BethINI (ONLY LAUNCH WITH MO AND THE GAME CLOSED)` and run it with the game and MO2 closed.
-6. In there go to the Setup tab and point BethINI to your ModOrganizer.EXE.
+6. In there (BethINI) go to the `Setup` tab and point BethINI to your `ModOrganizer.EXE`.
 7. Select the SME(FT) Profile you intend to use in the INI Path section.
 8. Now you Select a Preset fitting your Hardware/Plans of adding an ENB
 9. Save and Exit